top of page

 For people with severe IgE allergies (the type of allergies you can test for with ,blood tests and skin prick tests, and can carry a risk of anaphylaxis), knowing the risk of contamination would be useful in helping to avoid accidently eating or drinking the allergen.

-In Australia, this MAY CONTAIN statement is unfortunately a voluntary statements made by food suppliers and the Food Standars Code does not regulate them.
+In Australia, the MAY CONTAIN statement is a voluntary statements made by food suppliers so consequently is not regulated by the the Food Standars Code.

 This means there is no requirement to carry out this risk assessment, it is up to the company.